michigan-nii/skills/BashShell/Example_01.md

-# Example of using a shell script for a pipeline
+# Example of using a shell script for a repetitive task

 This example will go over in a fair amount of detail how one Bash script to complete one step in processing over many subjects was created.
 This is an